wit-exhibition/exhibition/README.md

 The exhibition was build with [A-Frame](https://aframe.io/) combined with [aframe-react](https://github.com/ngokevin/aframe-react) and [Redux](https://redux.js.org/).
 The assets e.g. pictures, audio files etc. are hosted on the [A-Frame CDN](https://cdn.aframe.io/).

+## Devices
+This VR experience works best in Chrome on modern Android devices (e.g. Samsung S8/S9, Pixel).
+On older devices you may experience problems such as slow frame rates, long loading times or no display of any content.
+The experience should work in Firefox but note that audio loading time is much longer!
+(Up to several minutes.)

+Sound is not working on iPhone.
+[Bug fixing](https://github.com/wit-exhibition/exhibition/issues/2) contributions welcome.

 ##  Contributions

 The project is now ready to accept contributions.
 Head over to the [issues](https://github.com/wit-exhibition/exhibition/issues) to see what you can contribute.